appsaeed/wp-cron-job/README.md

-## Advanced Cron Jobs - WP Plugin

-### Plugin Name: Advanced Cron Jobs
+## Custom wrodpress cron jobs management

 ### Description

+The plugin inspaired from `Advanced Cron Jobs` plugin.
-Advanced Cron Jobs is a WordPress plugin that simplifies managing and scheduling cron jobs directly from your WordPress dashboard.
+This simplifies managing and scheduling cron jobs directly from wp dashboard.
 It offers a user-friendly interface for viewing, editing, deleting, and creating cron events.

 ## Features